Femi-Ted/U10SoccerTeamManager/README.md

 3. The isFinalPlayerList() method was added to provide all the checks to the raw ArrayList of players being built using the instance attribute "teamPlayers".
 In this method, we confirm that the list being built is not empty, is above the required minimum, generated and appended the jersey numbers to the first 20 players, and close the raw list so that no additional players can be added once jersey numbers have been assigned.

 4. The countPlayersOnRawList() method was used to provide a hook to the Controller so that with it, the Model can inform the user if they have met the requirements of the number of players needed enlisted before a team can be formed.

-5. Aside above newly added methods, minor updates had to be made to dependent methods to ensure that required functionality carried through to the Controller and View.

 <br />